Unsure where you owe sales or use tax

 A proper evaluation requires reviewing:

 Most exposure is missed because businesses review only current activity rather than historical growth.
-To estimate exposure signals quickly, see Sales Tax Exposure Calculator.
+To estimate exposure signals quickly, see California Sales Tax Exposure Calculator.
 For a complete methodology, see How to Check Sales Tax Exposure Accurately

 What to Do If You Have Sales Tax Exposure in California